Clubs & Organizations

 This student newspaper, published monthly, is a public forum for all students at MWCC to discuss what is happening on campus.
 Students are invited to contribute articles, letters to the editor, photographs, cartoons and drawings.
 This is a student-run newspaper where students have a chance to express their views, develop professional portfolio’s through publication, and practice journalistic skills.

 Student Government Association (SGA)

 The Student Government Association is an elected group of students who represent students’ interests to the College’s administration.
 The SGA assists in planning campus programming and in allocating funding to the student clubs and organizations on campus.
 The requirements for eligibility to run for a SGA position include being in good academic standing (minimum 2 QPA), and being enrolled in a minimum of 6 credits.
 Elections for SGA positions are held in September and April.
-For a full description of the SGA, click on this link SGA By-Laws Amended September 26, 2013.
+For a full description of the SGA, click on this link SGA By-Laws Amended September 26, 2013 final.

 INTEREST & SOCIAL CLUBS

 A Cappella Club

 The purpose of the club will be to offer a new way for students to explore their musical talents and bring more music to Mount Wachusett Community College and the surrounding communities.